 - No THC if you are looking for a CBD-THC ratio.

-In fact, it may still provide similar effects of full-spectrum CBD.
-It will be less effective though since the absence of many cannabinoids and THC weakens the potency of broad-spectrum CBD.
-Broad-spectrum products are ideal for consumers who live in states with strict THC laws.
+Broad-spectrum products are ideal for consumers who live in strict THC law states.
 It is also great for those who want to stay away from the THC content altogether.

-The difference between broad-spectrum and full-spectrum hemp products is that broad-spectrum contains no THC, while full-spectrum may contain up to 0.3% THC content.
+The difference between a broad spectrum and full spectrum hemp products is that broad-spectrum contains no THC, while full-spectrum may contain up to 0.3% THC content.

 What is CBD Isolate?

-In the full-spectrum vs broad-spectrum CBD battle, there is a third unspoken candidate.
+In the full-spectrum vs. broad-spectrum CBD battle, there is a third unspoken candidate.
 This is the isolate.
-This is the option for 100% cannabidiol in your products.
+This is the option for 100% cannabidiol or pure CBD in your products.

-Isolates have no other substance besides CBD.
-After all, nearly all the plant compounds and cannabinoids of the hemp plant have been removed.
+Isolates contain no other substance besides CBD.
+Nearly all the cannabinoids, terpenes, flavonoids, and plant compounds of the hemp plant have been removed.
 Among the three CBD types, the isolate contains the highest concentrations of cannabidiol.

 - No taste